Java Enumeration and Iterators

 Enumeration

-An enumeration is an object that generates elements one at a time, used for passing through a collection, usually of unknown size.
+An enumeration is an object that generates elements one at a time.
+It is used for passing through a collection, usually of unknown size.

 The traversing of elements can only be done once per creation.